-On December 17, 2014, the REIT entered into the Credit Facilities in the aggregate amount of \$125,000,000 which can be utilized for general corporate and working capital purposes, short term financing of investment property acquisitions and the issuance of letters of credit.
-The REIT can draw on the Credit Facilities in Canadian or US dollars.
-On May 20, 2015, the aggregate amount of the Credit Facilities was increased to \$200,000,000.
-On September 25, 2015, the aggregate amount was further increased to \$300,000,000.
-The Credit Facilities mature on December 15, 2018.
-Amounts drawn on the Credit Facilities bear interest at prime plus 0.70% or at the bankers' acceptance rate plus 1.70%.
-At December 31, 2015, the REIT had \$225,000,000 drawn on the Credit Facilities.
+The REIT has Revolving Credit Facilities in the aggregate amount of \$700,000,000, which can be utilized for general corporate and working capital purposes, short-term financing of investment property acquisitions and the issuance of letters of credit.
+The REIT can draw on the Revolving Credit Facilities in Canadian or US dollars.
+The first tranche of the Revolving Credit Facilities in the amount of \$400,000,000 matures on December 14, 2021.
+The second tranche of the Revolving Credit Facilities in the amount of \$300,000,000 matures on April 29, 2023.
+Amounts in Canadian dollars drawn on the Revolving Credit Facilities bear interest at prime plus 0.70% or the bankers' acceptance rate plus 1.70% and amounts in US dollars drawn on the Revolving Credit Facilities bear interest at the U.S. base rate plus 0.70% or LIBOR plus 1.70%.
+At December 31, 2019, the REIT had \$588,110,520 drawn on the Revolving Credit Facilities.